monsoonmaelstrom/book2/book2.md

 It’s true, but I sigh loudly anyway as I let us into the closest building.
 I hate looking.
 Looking takes forever.

 The first building is so jam-packed with stuff it’s difficult to move in.
 There’s probably something to write with in here somewhere, but good luck finding it.
-We decided to abandon it after a handful of minutes, and move on to the next.
+We decide to abandon it after a handful of minutes, and move on to the next.
 The next looks much more like I would expect the inside of a warehouse to look.
 It seems like it’s some sort of metal shop, but there are a couple of small offices in the back that have both pencils and paper, so I don’t have to rip pages out of Peter’s journal.

 I scrawl five notes just to be safe, though I’m not sure I’ll need them.
 They all say the same thing: *Northend Bluffs.
 Midnight.
 Alex, Peter, Liam unhurt and walking on their own.
 Trade.*